Shalvin001/Security/Recon/Scans/Nmap/README.md

 Service versions can be checked agains vulnerability databases such as
 - CVE database
 - Exploit DB
-- NVD (National Vulnerability Database)
+- NVD (National Vulnerability Database).
 Outdated services may be vulnerable to known exploits

 ### 4. Aggressive Scan